navyn13/chatterBox/README.md

 ## Credits

-- This project was developed by [Your Name].
+- This project was developed by Naveen Krishna Gupta.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).